rweather/stackable-6502-computer/doc/Build-Base-Board.md

 solder the 3 pins.
 Otherwise you might stress the package when bolting later.

 The pins on the L78L33 are very close together, so you will need a fine soldering tip.
-If you mess up (like I did!), run the iron between the pins to melt the solder and create a gap.
+If you mess up and bridge the pins (like I did!), run the iron between the pins to melt the solder and create a gap.
 Check the result carefully with a magnifier and multimeter to ensure you don't have a dead short from 5V or 3.3V to ground.

 <img alt="Power supply fitted" src="images/BaseBoard/step06.jpg" width="860"/>